Bill Breeden (minister): Political career

 In 2016, Breeden was the Democratic candidate for the Indiana House of Representatives District 46 running against Republican incumbent Bob Heaton.
 Breeden campaigned in a Volkswagen Beetle, which was also featured in his campaign commercial.
 Breeden lost the race by almost 30 points.

 Opposition to death penalty

 Breeden is a fierce opponent of capital punishment and since the 1990s, he has served as a spiritual advisor to inmates on death row.

 As of May 2023, Breeden was a plaintiff in a federal lawsuit, seeking to give federal death row inmates more time outside their cells and the ability to congregate together.
 The suit was filed in response to a 2021 death row execution, in which Breeden was not allowed to physically console a death row inmate prior to his execution or read a statement he had prepared.
-The suit alleges this actions violated the Religious Freedom Restoration Act.
+The suit alleges these actions violated the Religious Freedom Restoration Act.